Laptop overset by graphic of bar and pie charts.

 Compound interest

-If you think of investing like your Netflix subscription, the improvement in your long-term wealth can be fantastic.
+If you think of investing like your Netflix subscription, the improvement in your long-term wealth could be fantastic.
 First and foremost, it comes down to the simple math of compound interest.

-Compound interest, which Albert Einstein is said to have described as the “eighth wonder of the world”, is essentially where you earn interest on top of any interest already earned on your savings.
+Compound interest is essentially when you earn interest on top of any interest already earned on your savings.

-If you consistently add to your investment – even if it’s as little as $100 a month – you will significantly accelerate your returns.
+If you consistently add to your investment – even if it's as little as $100 a month – you could significantly accelerate your returns.

 Dollar cost averaging